Screening and Diagnosis | Personalized Treatment | Research and Clinical Trials | Additional Patient Support

 As part of the Mayo Clinic Care Network, NorthShore provides our patients even greater access to a broad network of experts.
 NorthShore and Mayo specialists share expertise and collaborate to manage complex disease diagnoses and treatments.
 Patients benefit from enhanced care at NorthShore, without the need to travel outside the region.

 Testicular Cancer Screening and Diagnosis

 Some men may discover a lump in their testicle even before a physical exam by a doctor.
 When having a testicular cancer screening, your doctor will perform a physical exam and order further testing, including blood tests to measure certain tumor markers and ultrasound to see a picture of the mass in a patient’s testicle.

-To make a definitive diagnosis of testicular cancer, a biopsy performed.
+To make a definitive diagnosis of testicular cancer, a biopsy will be performed.
 This involves removal of tissue to be examined by a pathologist.
-NorthShore's expert pathology department ensures that a majority of tests and novel diagnostics are completed in house, providing swift results and thus beginning treatment as early as possible.
+NorthShore's expert pathology department ensures that a majority of tests and novel diagnostics are completed in house, providing swift results and thus beginning testicular cancer treatment as early as possible.

 If a diagnosis of testicular cancer is made, a physician will determine the severity or stage of the cancer, including whether it has spread to other areas of the body.

 Testicular cancer is highly treatable and type of treatment will be recommended based on the stage of cancer.
 Multimodal strategies combining chemotherapy, radiation therapy and surgery are often used to ensure the best possible outcomes.
 We also offer a program of active surveillance following surgery in which patients are monitored regularly and only treated with another form of testicular cancer treatment (chemotherapy, radiation or both) if active cancer recurs.
 Because testicular cancer affects mostly young men of childbearing age, helping patients maintain fertility is of high importance.